myUnisa is a secure page for registered UNISA students, which will give you direct access to important information.

 This may take several minutes depending on the size of your assignment and the speed of your internet connection.

 Once the assignment is received, its details will be displayed on your screen for ﬁnal checking.
-You can either go back and make corrections or click on “Submit assignment” to submit it.
+You can either go back and make corrections or click on the “Submit assignment” to submit it.

 Ensure that your answers to multiple-choice questions are ready before connecting to